Main St Pakenham: a place to flourish

 Continuing to strengthen the thread of collaboration and inclusiveness, in May 1951, a number of neighbouring schools were consolidated onto the site, and Pakenham Consolidated School came into being.
 In 1997, the Pakenham Consolidated School relocated from Main Street to its present site in Rundell Way.

 With popular Cardinia Waters Village in Pakenham in the neighbourhood, this site presented RCA with a fabulous opportunity to provide Victorian seniors with an opportunity to take up residence on this significant historic place, and call it home.

 Like the Algerian Oak seedling Norman planted back in 1901, the Webster family flourished in Pakenham with a number of generations still living in the area.

-In honour of the local family history that began with planting the commemorative oak tree back in 1901, Norman Webster’s daughter, Caroline Lewis and granddaughter, Bronwyn Broadbent, will officially turn the sod on the village site on the 19th of May.
+In honour of the local family history that began with planting the commemorative oak tree back in 1901, Norman Webster’s daughter, Caroline Lewis and granddaughter, Bronwyn Broadbent, officially turned the sod on the village site on the 19th of May 2015.

 Main St Village villas have been named in honour of Norman Paterson Webster and Henry Parkes.
 In choosing a villa, you will share in a wonderful piece of local history, under the gaze and protection of the old oak tree.

 We’re creating a home.
 Main St Village is a place for seniors to flourish, while living life to the fullest.
 Your aspirations are our inspiration, and we are committed to creating an enriching and vibrant community with you.
 We’re taking our custodianship of this rich history, very seriously and invite you to be a part of it.

 If you are interested in exploring the possibility of a move to a modern retirement village around Melbourne.
 Booking a tour at one of the RCA Villages around Melbourne can be a great place to start.
 Visit the website of the village in the region you would like to visit for contact details.